mozilla/gecko-dev/devtools/docs/getting-started/build.md

 ./mach run
 ```

-You'll see a new Firefox window open up called Nightly—note the blue globe icon.
-If you also have Firefox installed as your browser (with the orange fox icon), that's called the Release version.
+If successful, your local Firefox will open—it's called Nightly and has a blue globe icon.

 Your local Firefox will run using an empty temporary profile which is discarded when you close the browser.
 We will look into [persistent development profiles later](./development-profiles.md).
 But first...